Is Germany promising to return artefacts looted from Benin? | DW | 29.03.2021

 In an interview with DW, Diyabanza explains that he and his pan-African group "Unity, Dignity and Courage" are also planning actions in Germany.
 "The German public is divided on the restitution issue.
 There are many who no longer want to be associated with these heinous crimes," the activist said.

 Diyabanza is not alone in his desire for a fresh start.
-Nigerian artist Oyenike Monica Okundaye also wants to close with the past, albeit in a very different way than Diyabanza or Ambassador Tuggar.
+Nigerian artist Oyenike Monica Okundaye also wants closure with the past, albeit in a very different way than Diyabanza or Ambassador Tuggar.

 "We don't need the works back.
 If they are in European museums, we want our children who cannot come back to live in Nigeria to also have a memory of them and see them where they are living," says Okundaye, who runs the region's largest art gallery in Lagos.
 More than 5,000 Nigerian artists have exhibited with her.